Name Teardown: Why Sonos Is a Perfect Brand Name

 What Makes a Good Brand Name: Linguistic Principles That Work

-Discover the science behind memorable brand names.
-Learn sound symbolism, phonetic impact, cognitive fluency, and distinctiveness principles.
+The science behind memorable brand names: sound symbolism, phonetic impact, cognitive fluency, and distinctiveness.
+Why some names stick and others don't.

 TeardownName Teardown: The Linguistic Strategy Behind Vercel

-Why Vercel's brand name works: analyzing the phonetics, morphology, and strategic positioning of this developer platform's name.
+Why Vercel's brand name works: the phonetics, morphology, and positioning choices behind the rebrand from Zeit.

 TeardownName Teardown: The Metaphorical Genius of Loom

-How Loom's brand name uses metaphor, phonetics, and simplicity to create a memorable identity.
-A linguistic analysis of video messaging naming.
+How Loom's brand name uses metaphor, phonetics, and sheer simplicity to punch above its weight.
+A linguistic breakdown of video messaging naming.